-On Pentecost, the Spirit of God descended on the disciples accompanied by audible and visual manifestations.
-As they were “filled with the Spirit,” they all began “speaking in other tongues.”
-This caused confusion and questions among the Jewish pilgrims who witnessed the epochal event.
+On the Day of Pentecost, the Spirit of God descended on the 120 followers of Jesus who were gathered in Jerusalem for prayer.
+The outpouring was accompanied by audible and visual manifestations.
+As the disciples were “filled with the Spirit,” they all began to “speak in other tongues as the Spirit gave them utterance.”
+This caused confusion among the Jewish pilgrims present in the city who witnessed this epochal event.

-The second chapter of Acts stresses the theme of fulfillment, beginning with the opening clause – “and when the Day of Pentecost had fully come.”
-The outpouring of the Spirit that day was in fulfillment of what the original feast day foreshadowed.
+The second chapter of Acts stresses the theme of fulfillment, beginning with the opening clause: “And when the Day of Pentecost was fully come.”
+The outpouring of the Spirit was in fulfillment of what the original Feast of Pentecost foreshadowed.

-The visible and audible phenomena that accompanied the Spirit confounded many of the men in the crowd of Jewish pilgrims that gathered near the Temple.
+The visible and audible phenomena caused by the Spirit confounded many of the men in the crowd who were assembled near the Temple.
 It was to them that Peter addressed his first sermon.

-Peter’s sermon is bracketed at its start and finish by two questions.
+His sermon is bracketed at its start and finish by two questions.
 First, “What does this mean?”
 Second, “What shall we do?”
-The first question sets the stage for the sermon.
-The second provides the opening for his summons to all men to repent and receive the Spirit - (Acts 2:12, 2:37).
+The first question sets the stage for what follows.
+The second provides the opening for the Apostle’s summons for all men to repent and receive the Spirit - (Acts 2:12, 2:37).

-The Apostle begins by citing Joel - “These men are not drunk, but this is that spoken by the prophet Joel.”
-The emphatic pronoun or “THIS” means that what the crowd just witnessed is in fulfillment of the promise.
-“In the last days,” God will pour out His Spirit on His people.
+Peter began by citing a passage in the Book of Joel, “These men are not drunk, but this is that spoken by the prophet Joel.”
+The emphatic pronoun or “THIS” means that what the crowd had just witnessed was in fulfillment of that promise.
+“In the Last Days,” God would pour out His Spirit on “all flesh.”

-Peter deviates from the original Hebrew text of Joel at several points.
-First, he changes “afterward” to “the last days,” and to “they shall prophesy” he adds, “servants and handmaidens.”
-He inserts the term “signs” and pairs it with “wonders” (“I will show wonders in the heaven above, And signs on the earth beneath”).
-And the “great and terrible day of Yahweh” becomes “the great and manifest day of the Lord.”
+Peter deviated from the original Hebrew text of Joel at several points.
+First, he changed Joel’s term “afterward” to “the Last Days,” and to the clause “they shall prophesy” he added, “servants and handmaidens.”
+He inserted the term “signs” and paired it with “wonders” (“I will show wonders in the heaven above, and signs on the earth beneath”).
+Finally, the “great and terrible Day of Yahweh” becomes, “the great and manifest Day of the Lord.”

-Next, Peter focuses on what God did through Jesus, and Joel’s. prophecy about “wonders and signs” is applied to His Son:
+Next, Peter focused on what God did through Jesus, and Joel’s prophecy about “wonders and signs” is applied to His Son:

 - “You men of Israel, hear these words: Jesus the Nazarene, a man pointed out of God to you by mighty works and wonders and signs that God did through him in your midst, as you yourselves know - (Acts 2:22-24).